 This article applies to TeamViewer IoT users who monitor their IoT networks.

-This article describes how to use the TeamViewer IoT Edge Device Management Application, which provides Real-Time Visualization on your IoT device, in addition to, a setup Wizard to provision your sensor network.
+This article describes how to use the TeamViewer IoT Edge Device Management Application, which provides Real-Time Visualization on your IoT device, in addition to a setup Wizard to provision your sensor network.

 sudo teamviewer-iot-agent info

-To stop the application, use the following command:
+If you need to stop the application, use the following command: